root-project/root/README/ReleaseNotes/v604/index.md

 ### Core

 * Resolve issues on SL6, 32bits when during process tear down libCling.so is removed before all the dictionary have been tear down.

+### TNetXNGFileStager
+- Fixed ROOT-7703.
+This restores the behavior of Locate() to that found with
+TXNetFileStager: Rather than return only the xrootd server's reply, the endpoint hostname is looked up and Locate() returns the full url, including the path.